dehoisted/dehoisted/README.md

 **dehoisted/dehoisted** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - About me
   - I mostly do C++ and C#.
-I sometimes do Python, Lua, Luau, and batch
+  I sometimes do Python, Lua, Luau, and some Batch
   - Interested in reverse engineering, game cheats, malware analysis, windows software, roblox scripting, and more
 - My Telegram: https://t.me/Constex